Please click here to see School of Public Affairs information.

 In the MPA program students must successfully complete the MPA capstone or thesis.

 Students must fulfill all college and major requirements.

 The MPA will be conferred once the student has completed all requirements of the Master of Public Administration degree.

-The School of Public Affairs reserves the right to rescind a BAPA/MPA student’s admittance to the pathway program if at any point the student’s grade point average falls below the requirements listed above.
+The School of Public Affairs reserves the right to rescind a BAPA/MPA student’s admittance to the Pathways program if at any point the student’s GPA falls below the requirements listed above.